 Every Sunday at 2 p.m.
-ET.
+ET (11 a.m.
+PT)

 Submit your question here.

-Deadline to submit a question for the upcoming Book Breaks is Thursday.
+The deadline to submit a question for the upcoming Book Breaks is Thursday.

 The Book Breaks archive contains more than three years of past programs featuring historians such as David Blight, Eric Foner, Annette Gordon-Reed, H. W. Brands, Peniel Joseph, Jon Meacham, Elizabeth Varon, Ken Burns, and more.
 Still deciding whether to subscribe?
 You can watch Ada Ferrer’s talk on Cuba: An American History (winner of the Pulitzer Prize) below to help you make up your mind.